Ultimate tic-tac-toe: Rules

-Each small 3 × 3 tic-tac-toe board is referred to as a local board, and the larger 3 × 3 board is referred to as the global board.

-The game starts with X playing wherever they want in any of the 81 empty spots.
-This move "sends" their opponent to its relative location.
-For example, if X played in the top right square of their local board, then O needs to play next in the local board at the top right of the global board.
-O can then play in any one of the nine available spots in that local board, each move sending X to a different local board.
+Just like in regular tic-tac-toe, the two players (X and O) take turns.
+The game starts with either X or O playing wherever they want in any of the 81 empty spots.

-If a move is played so that it is to win a local board by the rules of normal tic-tac-toe, then the entire local board is marked as a victory for the player in the global board.
-Once a local board is won by a player or it is filled completely, no more moves may be played in that board.
-If a player is sent to such a board, then that player may play in any other board.
-Game play ends when either a player wins the global board or there are no legal moves remaining, in which case the game is a draw.
+If a move is played so that it wins a small board by the rules of normal tic-tac-toe, then the entire small board is marked as won by the player in the larger board.
+Once a small board is won by a player or it is filled completely, no more moves may be played in that board.
+Game play ends when either a player wins the larger board or there are no legal moves remaining, in which case the game is a draw.